BattleTurn/StyledLog/README.md

 - Custom compiler icon (assembly/code themed) with a tiny severity badge (error / warning / info) overlaid bottom‑right.
 - Live sync: existing compiler messages are re-synced whenever the window enables (no need to press a button).
   - Message trimming: the leading `Path/File.cs(line,col): severity:` prefix is collapsed in the upper message panel so you focus on the actual text; the original path and line remain accessible through the stack frame / inline link.
+  - Compiler messages now always show only the actual error/warning text (no unwanted type prefix)
 - Double‑click the row or the highlighted link to open the file at the reported line.

 You can also emit simulated compiler messages (see Tester window section) to visually test styles without forcing a recompile.